calvear93/nestjs-template/README.md

 | npm run orm:<env> -- entity:create -n <EntityName>                  | create a new entity                           |
 | npm run orm:<env> -- entity:subscriber -n <SubscriberName>          | create a new subscriber                       |

 [!]
-You must clear dist folder in order to avoid to execute unwanted migrations when you use start command (e.g. start:debug).
+You must clear dist folder in order to avoid to execute unwanted migrations when you use start command (e.g. start:dev).
+Set "deleteOutDir" true in `nest-cli.json`.
+[!]
+You must use default relative path (using dots) on database entities.

 ### Docker